 Field trips have always been used as a fun way to experience something new for students.
 However, field trips require logistical planning, permission slips, money, transportation, and more.

 Even with all of that, field trips are still limited to geographical regions.
-Virtual and augmented reality unlocks the ability to plan trips to anywhere, without any of the hassles.
+Virtual and augmented reality unlocks the ability to plan trips anywhere, without any of the hassles.

 VR and AR are also being used for learning and training purposes in the army.